A closer look: Coughing in Dogs

 A dog presenting with a cough usually requires the following diagnostics to determine the best course of action:

-• Blood work: this provides useful information about the pet’s overall health and can provide clues about potential sources for the cough.
-Heartworm disease is an example of a parasitic disease that is easily diagnosed with a simple blood test
+- Blood work: this provides useful information about the pet’s overall health and can provide clues about potential sources for the cough.

-• Fluid analysis: Microscopical analysis of fluid and cells collected from the trachea and bronchi can provide evidence of the underlying cough like infectious agents, inflammatory cells, or cancer cells
+- Fluid analysis: microscopical analysis of fluid and cells collected from the trachea and bronchi can provide evidence of the underlying cause, like infectious agents, inflammatory cells, or cancer cells.

-Other symptoms that might be mistaken for coughing include:
+Other symptoms that might be mistaken for coughing: